Learning from Trials and Errors: Reflective Test-Time Planning for Embodied LLMs: Conclusion

 \section{Conclusion}

-This paper introduces Reflective Test-Time Planning, which couples reflection-in-action for pre-action evaluation with reflection-on-action for post-execution assessments.
+We introduce Reflective Test-Time Planning, which couples reflection-in-action for pre-action evaluation with reflection-on-action for post-execution assessments.
 Evaluations across two newly-designed embodied tasks demonstrate strong gains and highlight the complementary roles of the two reflection modes.
 Future work may extend reflective adaptation to richer sensory modalities (\textit{e.g.}, tactile).